-Lead Practitioners/Subject Coordinators/SLT in liaison with Heads of Primary/ Secondary will review this policy on a bi-annual basis.
-Recommendations will be presented to the Executive Principal.
-As per the Delegation of Authority Manual, any major proposal/change in the curriculum must be endorsed by the Regional Head of Schools and approved by the Board.
+Heads of Faculty/ Subject Coordinators/ KS Coordinators, in liaison with Heads of Primary/ Secondary will review this policy on a bi-annual basis.
+Recommendations will be presented to the Principal.
+As per the Delegation of Authority Manual, any major proposal/ change in the curriculum must be endorsed by the Regional Head of Schools and approved by the Board.